deepwn/deepMiner/README.md

 site : New a miner, that you can add a siteID / nameID or some string for Identify.

-options : threads / throttle / forceASMJS
+options : threads / throttle

 E.g.: